sky-uk/supercell/README.md

-# Layout
+# Supercell

-_Layout is an ITCSS-compatible library for building grid-like structures in our UIs.
+_Supercell is an ITCSS-compatible library for building grid-like structures in our UIs.
 It can be consumed on its own, or as part of Toolkit._

 ## Contents